NCERT Solutions For Class 10 History Chapter 5 Print Culture and the Modern World

 *According to the Revised CBSE Syllabus 2020-21, this chapter has been removed.

 It’s hard to imagine a world without printed matter.
-We find printed books, journals, newspapers, official circulars, calendars, diaries, advertisements, etc. This world of print has a history in itself, which has, in fact, shaped our contemporary world.
+We find printed books, journals, newspapers, official circulars, calendars, diaries, advertisements, etc. This world of print has a history in itself, which has shaped our contemporary world.
 Chapter 5 of Class 10 History elaborately explains the development of print, from its beginnings in East Asia to its expansion in Europe in India.
 It also makes students understand the impact of the spread of technology and consider how social lives and cultures changed with the coming of print.
 The provided solutions of Chapter 5 covers all the concepts as mentioned above.
 So, students are advised to go through these NCERT Solutions of Class 10 History Chapter 5 to get a thorough understanding of the chapter.

 NCERT Solutions for Class 10 History Chapter 5 Print Culture and the Modern World:- Download PDF Here